 at the UAF Community & Technical College in downtown Fairbanks

-Most of us eat without giving a thought to the wealth of history and culture that shapes our dining habits as Americans.
-Our recipes, menus, and even our fast food options are directly affected by our country’s rich immigrant experience, the history of food preparation technology, and the ever-changing availability of key ingredients.
+People often eat without giving a thought to the wealth of history and culture that shapes the dining habits of Americans.
+The nation’s recipes, menus and even fast food options are directly affected by its rich immigrant experience, the history of food preparation technology and the ever-changing availability of key ingredients.

 The exhibit also gives Fairbanks an opportunity to celebrate its regional food heritage through videos featuring a variety of food producers and culinary experts, a photo-sharing wall featuring historic Fairbanks photos, and an online recipe collection site.

 “Whether it’s your version of salmon dip or a photo of the biggest zucchini you’ve ever grown, the act of sharing these photos helps us tell the story of the people who have lived here through changing times and how they lived,” said museum educator Maïté Agopian.